thedull/GraphQLWorkshop/README.md

 ### 3_1_Subscriptions

+- Created an event model and its corresponding graph type.
+- Created a service interface and its implementation for these events.
+- Updated the Issues service to trigger the events.
+- Created the respective subscription and upgraded the schema to utilize it.
+- Updated the DI container.
+- Tested the subscriptions on different browser windows.

 ## 3_2_Create_Issue_Subscription

 This is the end of section 3.

 There's a lot of other cool things you can try from this point:

-- Use the `Bogus` library to generate fake data and populate the properties of the user we didn't touch, like Avatar, Email and so on.
+- Use the Bogus library to generate fake data and populate the properties of the user we didn't touch, like Avatar, Email and so on.
 - Try to change the implementation of the service to use a real DB persistance with EF Core, so you can see data coming and going in your database.
 - Host this service on an Azure Linux machine and share your API with the world.
 - Consume the API with a client like [Apollo](https://www.apollographql.com/docs/react/).